 Don’t let them!
 A free consultation will allow us to discuss your needs and what’s workable for you.
 Maybe you have a phenomenal skill to barter or a unique situation.
 Our door is always open to you.

 Why do you charge an annual minimum?

+The main difference between the hourly option and the annual option is if Empowering Finance is managing your investments.
+There is additional compliance, time, and work if we are managing your assets, so a higher fee is necessary.
 By nature, a partnership with a financial planner is intended to be long term.
 Establishing a relationship and delving into your unique financial situation takes time.
 This way, you know that we are with you every step of the way for the long run.

 Why is the fee flat?